redrocket-ctf/redrocket_blog/_posts/2019-06-27-google-ctf-quals-2019-flaggy-bird.md

 ```

 This function is called to modify elements of `l`.
 It assigns `l` at  position `i` the value of `i2` (as an "EGG_*" enum value, but translated back anyways later as we could see).
-Also, in the remaining part of the method, it is ensured that there are no more than 15 non zero eggs inside the `l` array and that every egg only occurs once!
+Also, in the remaining part of the method, it is ensured that there are no more than 15 nonzero eggs inside the `l` array and that every egg only occurs once!
 This reduces the possible keyspace further.
 For example the following keys would be possible:

 ```
 [1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0]